facebook/react-native/docs/NativeModulesIOS.md

 > **NOTE**: About array and map
 >
 > React Native doesn't provide any guarantees about the types of values in these structures.
-Your native module might expect array of strings, but if JavaScript calls your method with an array that contains number and string you'll get `NSArray` with `NSNumber` and `NSString`.
-It's developer's responsibility to check array/map values types (see [`RCTConvert`](https://github.com/facebook/react-native/blob/master/React/Base/RCTConvert.h) for helper methods).
+Your native module might expect an array of strings, but if JavaScript calls your method with an array that contains numbers and strings you'll get `NSArray` with `NSNumber` and `NSString`.
+It's the developer's responsibility to check the types of arrays/map output (see [`RCTConvert`](https://github.com/facebook/react-native/blob/master/React/Base/RCTConvert.h) for helper methods).

 # Callbacks